 The Theodore J. Kreps Professor of Economics

-Andrzej (Andy) Skrzypacz is the Theodore J. Kreps Professor of Economics at the Stanford Graduate School of Business and a Professor, by courtesy at the Department of Economics.
+Andrzej (Andy) Skrzypacz is The Theodore J. Kreps Professor of Economics at Stanford Graduate School of Business and a professor, by courtesy at Stanford’s department of economics.

 - PhD, University of Rochester, 2000

 - MA, University of Rochester, 2000

 - At Stanford University since 2000

 - Associate Editor, American Economic Review: Insights, 2017–present

 - Associate Editor, RAND Journal of Economics, 2008–present